ncatlab/nlab-content/pages/2623.md

 * by noticing that there is secretly a natural [[group]] structure on the collection of amplitudes;

-* which is induced from the fact that there is secretly a natural [[Hopf algebra]] structure on the collection of graphs;
+* which is induced from the fact that there is secretly a natural [[Hopf algebra]] structure on the vector space whose basis consists of graphs;

 * and with respect to which the BPHZ-procedure is simply the [[Birkhoff decomposition]] of group valued functions on the circle into a divergent and a finite part.

+The Hopf algebra structure on the vector space whose basis consists of graphs can be understood most conceptually in terms of [[pre-Lie algebra|pre-Lie algebras]].

 ## the Connes-Kreimer theorem ##